Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Floating TOC

 Joplin provides a great built-in Markdown TOC feature which helps you create the TOC by typing a simple command `[[toc]]` within your notes.
-ReMoods has restyled the TOC and made it float at the right of the Render Viewer.
+ReMoods has restyled the TOC and made it float at the bottom right of the Render Viewer.

 ![Collapse](screenshots/FloatingTOC-Collapse.png)
 ![Expand](screenshots/FloatingTOC-Expand.png)

 ### 💡Tips

-1. The TOC floating text will only appear after you type the `[[toc]]` command within your notes.
+1. The TOC floating button will only appear after you type the `[[toc]]` command within your notes.
-2. Mouse hover over the trigger area (the right hand side of render viewer) to open it.
+2. Mouse hover over the floating button to open it.
-3. You can hide the floating text by disabling the `Enable Markdown TOC floating text` in options.
+3. You can hide the floating button by disabling the `Enable Markdown TOC floating button` in options.

 [⬆️Back](#table-of-contents)